Sand time turner with question marks

 Unlike employer plans, you can choose the benefits on individual plans that you buy yourself.
 For example, Colgate.com names a plan from Delta Dental, DeltaCare USA PAA48, one of the largest nationwide dental insurance suppliers, that can reduce the cost of adult braces.
 However, it is essential to note that individual plan benefits and premiums vary by state and other factors, like age and gender, so be prepared to do some comparison shopping before committing.
 Also, like employer-sponsored dental insurance policies, there are coverage limits and waiting periods involved.[i]

-Do Braces Hurt More for Adults?
+Do Braces Hurt More As An Adult?

 The short answer to this question is no; braces are not more uncomfortable as an adult.
 However, braces are uncomfortable when you first get them or when you have an adjustment.